 It’s the successor to the popular LG 24GM79G which offers the same key features.

 Like all TN panels, you get the narrow 160° (vertically) and 170° (horizontally) viewing angles meaning that the image will shift in color, contrast, and brightness when you look at it from skewed angles.

-The colors are not as rich as that of IPS and VA panel displays, but you get a faster 1ms response time speed (as opposed to 4ms-5ms of IPS/VA) for zero ghosting in fast-paced games.
+The colors are not as rich as that of IPS and VA panel displays, but you get a fast 1ms response time speed for zero ghosting in fast-paced games.

 The monitor has a flicker-free backlight and a low-blue light filter, so you can game for hours to an end without eye strain/fatigue.

 On the LG UltraGear 24GL600F, AMD FreeSync also works with compatible NVIDIA cards without any issues whatsoever.
-Note that you cannot use FreeSync and 1ms MBR at the same time.
+Note that you cannot use FreeSync and 1ms MBR at the same time on this monitor.

 Gaming features include Black Stabilizer (increases visibility of objects in the dark without overexposing the bright areas), Crosshair (customizable crosshair overlays), Game Mode (pre-calibrated FPS and RTS picture presets, plus two customizable profiles), and Response Time/Overdrive (Off, Normal, Fast, Faster).

 We recommend using the Fast overdrive option as ‘Faster’ introduces a lot of pixel overshoot.